- Summary & Main Text — YPC Evaluation Report to RepCom — March 2013 (PDF File – 16 pages)

 - Summary Only (PDF File – 2 pages)

-- Appendices: To request a copy of the the appendices, contact Alyssa Nelson, Youth Program Coordinator.
+- Appendices: To request a copy of the the appendices, contact the Youth Program Coordinating Committee Clerk or Coordinator.

 Youth Program Coordinator Supervisory Committee (YPCSC)